AakashAp01/AakashAp01/README.md

 ## 📈 Current Goals

 - 🌱 Master advanced **React.js concepts** and integrate them into projects for intuitive user interfaces.
-- 🏗️ Build reusable and scalable **component libraries** for React and Laravel projects.
+- 🏗️ Build reusable and scalable **component libraries** for React, Laravel Livewire, and Tailwind CSS projects.
-- 💡 Contribute to **open-source projects** in the Laravel and React.js ecosystems.
+- 💡 Contribute to **open-source projects** in the Laravel, Livewire, and React.js ecosystems.

 ---